💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

-Stitch Labs’s main claim to fame is its ability to help you make business decisions quickly.
-The software puts everything you need in one place so it’s easy to look at your business holistically.
+Stitch Labs’s main claim to fame was its ability to help you make business decisions quickly.
+The software put everything you needed in one place so it was easy to look at your business holistically.

-Ironically, though, the service is a bit disjointed in the way it goes about offering that holistic solution.
-In fact, the service is aptly named since you basically have to “stitch” together multiple services and integrations to get the most out of your service.
-That said, if you can get all of the integrations you need, Stitch Labs is a great choice for running a just-in-time system.
+Ironically, though, the service was a bit disjointed in the way it went about offering that holistic solution.
+In fact, the service was aptly named since you basically had to “stitch” together multiple services and integrations to get the most out of your service.
+That said, if you could get all of the integrations you needed, Stitch Labs was a great choice for running a just-in-time system.

-Stitch Labs is best for just-in-time (JIT) retail
+Stitch Labs was best for just-in-time (JIT) retail

-We think just-in-time retailers will love Stitch Labs’s centralized approach to inventory management.
+We thought just-in-time retailers were sure to love Stitch Labs’s centralized approach to inventory management.

-With Stitch Labs software, multichannel e-commerce sellers can track their inventory across all their channels.
-This gives you a better idea of how your company is doing as a whole and helps you quickly make decisions about your inventory.
+With Stitch Labs software, multichannel ecommerce sellers could track their inventory across all their channels.
+This gave you a better idea of how your company was doing as a whole and helped you quickly make decisions about your inventory.

-Stitch also lets you draft purchase orders and send them the second you receive a low stock alert.
-This feature helps you maximize profitability by reducing the time you spend reordering products and fulfilling sales orders—you get your new inventory faster, so you can keep up with demand without overspending on product storage.
+Stitch also let you draft purchase orders and send them the second you received a low stock alert.
+This feature helped you maximize profitability by reducing the time you spent reordering products and fulfilling sales orders—you got your new inventory faster, so you could keep up with demand without overspending on product storage.

-However, we wouldn’t recommend Stitch Labs to small businesses just dipping their toes into inventory management.
-The software is way too expensive for most Main Street businesses, and it may be overly complicated for first time inventory managers.
+However, we didn’t recommend Stitch Labs to small businesses just dipping their toes into inventory management.
+The software was way too expensive for most Main Street businesses, and it was often overly complicated for first-time inventory managers.

 Stitch Labs pros

-One of the big perks of Stitch Labs is its centralized inventory management dashboard.
-It lets you see all your stock for all of your channels in one place—not to mention all your invoicing, shipping, and purchase orders.
+One of the big perks of Stitch Labs was its centralized inventory management dashboard.
+It let you see all your stock for all of your channels in one place—not to mention all your invoicing, shipping, and purchase orders.

-Stitch Labs doesn’t skimp on the sales features either.
-In addition to consolidating all your sales channels in one place, Stitch Labs can also support multiple stores within a single sales platform.
-So if you’re running multiple Shopify stores, you can track it all from your Stitch dashboard.
-That’s a perk multichannel retailers won’t find with many other inventory software options.
+Stitch Labs didn’t skimp on the sales features either.
+In addition to consolidating all your sales channels in one place, Stitch Labs could also support multiple stores within a single sales platform.
+So if you were running multiple Shopify stores, you could track it all from your Stitch dashboard.
+That was a perk multichannel retailers won't find with many other inventory software options.

-The Stitch interface is also clearly labeled and easy to use—though there may be a slight learning curve.
-Fortunately, Stitch has one of the best reputations in the biz for customer support.
-So if you run into any issues, there’s a good chance you can get help from a Stitch Labs representative.
+The Stitch interface was also clearly labeled and easy to use—though there was often a slight learning curve.
+Fortunately, Stitch had one of the best reputations in the biz for customer support.
+So if you ran into any issues, there was a good chance you could get help from a Stitch Labs representative.

 Stitch Labs cons

-From our perspective, Stitch Labs has two major flaws: its price and its integration-heavy approach.
+From our perspective, Stitch Labs had two major flaws: its price and its integration-heavy approach.

-As of this writing, Stitch Labs does not display any of its prices on its website.
-Instead you have to request a quote—an almost sure sign that the price is higher than most business owners are willing to pay.
+Before it was acquired by Square, Stitch Labs didn’t display any of its prices on its website.
+Instead you had to request a quote—an almost sure sign that the price was higher than most business owners were willing to pay.
 And before the prices were removed, we clocked an entry-level Essentials plan at $799 per month.
-That puts it out of the price range for many small-business owners.
+That put the service out of price range for many small-business owners.

-Stitch is also extremely proud of the fact that it’s not an all-in-one solution.
-To get the most out of that centralized inventory management dashboard, you’ve got to add integrations for Amazon, Shopify, ShipStation, Xero, and any other services or marketplaces you use.
-Since some of those integrations cost extra to use, it’s only adding to the exorbitant price of the Stitch Labs platform.
+Stitch was also extremely proud of the fact that it wasn’t an all-in-one solution.
+To get the most out of that centralized inventory management dashboard, you had to add integrations for Amazon, Shopify, ShipStation, Xero, and any other services or marketplaces you used.
+Since some of those integrations cost extra to use, it only added to the exorbitant price of the Stitch Labs platform.

-Another thing we noticed was that while Stitch Labs is generally fast, it does slow down significantly from time to time.
-That’s usually not a big deal, except when it is (like when you’re trying to reorder your product as quickly as possible to maximize the efficiency of your just-in-time system).
-We also thought the platform’s reporting was less detailed than we’ve seen from other providers.
+Another thing we noticed was that while Stitch Labs was generally fast, it did slow down significantly from time to time.
+That wasn’t usually a big deal, except when it was (like when you'd try to reorder your product as quickly as possible to maximize the efficiency of your just-in-time system).
+We also thought the platform's reporting was less detailed than we've seen from other providers.